itairaz1/smarthome/switcher/calendar-events/README.md

 5. Since switcher integration has a bug that doesn't allow automation, please download [switcher_kis directory](switcher_kis) and place it in `custom_components` directory
 6. Copy the content of [automation.yaml](automation.yaml) to your `automation.yaml` file and replace your switcher entity id
 7. Restart home assistant and test it

-## Limitations
-* Event's duration is support up to 90m
-* Edit the event (like duration) when the event already started is not supported